 The exit qualifications for this programme are the PGCert and PGDip, as listed above.
-An exit qualification is an intermediate qualification for which the student may not have registered at the outset, but which may be awarded on completion of specific modules/courses (or credit accumulated) in a longer programme of study, if a student's registration is terminated due to their exhausting attempts at modules.
+An exit qualification is an intermediate qualification for which the student may not have registered at the outset, but which may be awarded on completion of specific modules/courses (or credit accumulated) in a longer programme of study if the student leaves the programme.